AusClimateService/dataset_finder/README.md

 - FAQ for this page
 - Memory / speed optimisations
-- A tool to help come up with the path structures in the first place without needing to manually input.
+- A tool to help come up with the path structures in the first place without needing to manually input
-- Suggested output path structures for saving transformed data.
+- Suggested output path structures for saving transformed data
-- Potential improvements to the way date ranges are parsed.
+- Potential improvements to the way date ranges are parsed
-- More options for manipulating / viewing the large output tables - for example, there is currently no way to sort them.
+- More options for manipulating / viewing the large output tables - for example, there is currently no way to sort them

 ## Known Issues / Quirks